-- Press the <▲><▼> buttons to adjust the - To keep only your specified color, choose a large negative value.
-To keep colors similar to your specified color as well, choose a large positive value. - Press the <(FINC)> button to return to the shooting screen. - Shoot.
+- 4 Specify the range of colors to keep. - Press the <▲><▼> buttons to adjust the range. - To keep only your specified color, choose a large negative value.
+To keep colors similar to your specified color as well, choose a large positive value. - Press the < but button to return to the shooting screen.